patrickzib/human_activity_segmentation_challenge/README.md

-# ECML Challenge Proposal Baselines
+# ECML/PKDD 2023 Challenge Proposal Baselines

 The folder `notebooks` contains Jupyter-Notebooks to run the baselines on the challenge data.